Feral Cat Information

 - Cats will receive a rabies vaccine (age appropriate) and an ear tip – no exceptions!!

 - Cats must arrive at the clinic between 7:30 and 830 on “feral cat day”.
 If you cannot be at the clinic by 8:30am, please do not set a trap!
-Cats are discharged to return home at 4:30 the same day.
+Discharge times determined by patient load.
+Receptionists will inform you the day of your appointment.

 Why all the rules?